retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

 Quick start with Retentioneering
 ================================

 Retentioneering is a python library for in-depth clickstream analysis.
-We find *clickstream* term a bit narrow since user actions might be not necessarily clicks, so we use instead term *event* referring any user action and *eventstream* referring a set of actions.
+We find *clickstream* term a bit narrow since user actions might be not necessarily clicks, so we use instead term *event* referring any user action and *eventstream* referring a set of actions belonging to multiple users (sometimes we will use *CJM, customer journey map* term as a synonym).
 Each event is associated with a user who experienced it and timestamp when the event occurred.
 Hence, at a basic level eventstream is a set of triples like these:

 .. parsed-literal::